 Sales Collateral Best Practices

-Now that you know what sales collateral to create for your team, let’s talk about how to use it.
-Implement these few best practices to leverage your sales collateral and equip your sales team.
+Now that you know what kind of sales collateral to create, let’s talk about how to actually use it.
+Implement these few best practices to leverage your content and equip your sales team.

 1. Recycle your sales collateral.